Baby, You're a Rich Man: Recording

 Following the completion of Sgt.
 Pepper in late April 1967, the Beatles' recording sessions for the remainder of that year have been dismissed as uninspired by the majority of commentators.
 Kramer contests this view, however; he says of the Beatles' collaboration on "Baby, You're a Rich Man": "The energy level was so intense … that you were riding wave upon wave of amazing creativity.
 It was like watching a well-oiled machine.
 Just incredible."
 According to another Olympic staff engineer, Grant and Kramer were highly complimentary of Lennon as a vocalist and "couldn't believe anyone could sing that well".
 Aside from the clavioline part, overdubs on the track included maracas and tambourine, and vibraphone played by Kramer.
 Only a single note of the vibraphone is clearly audible throughout the track, at the 0:53 mark.
 McCartney recalled the six-hour session as an energetic one and "rather exciting", adding: "Keith Grant mixed it, instantly, right there.
 He stood up at the console as he mixed it, so it was a very exciting mix, we were really quite buzzed."

-During the session, Lennon changed a line in the chorus to "Baby, you're a rich fag Jew".
+During the session, it has been written that Lennon changed a line in one repeat of the chorus to "Baby, you're a rich fag Jew".
 According to author Bob Spitz, this was either a joke at the expense of Epstein or a provocation in reaction to the band's former moptop image.
+However, there has been no evidence brought forth of this actually being in the song during a session or as released.
 Spitz writes that the session tapes also reveal Lennon improvising similarly "wicked" remarks about McCartney, Ringo Starr and Jagger.
-Partly as a result of these disruptions, the Beatles required twelve takes before they achieved a satisfactory rhythm track.
+Partly as a result of these kinds of disruptions, the Beatles required twelve takes before they achieved a satisfactory rhythm track.
 The group enjoyed working at Olympic Sound, which was an independent facility, free of record company control.
 They returned to Barnes on 14 June to record the basic track for "All You Need Is Love".